Genre / Style:

-Issue 10 will have a loose theme of 'Curiosity'.
+Each issue has a loose theme.
 However, we would recommend not taking the theme too literally.
 Remember, it is not mandatory for all the writing to fit in with this theme - it is just a loose framework to give the issue an identity.

 Short stories need to be under 2000 words.
 Shorter work is preferred as space is tight.
 We may consider longer entries if they are exceptional.

 Submitting work that is under consideration elsewhere is absolutely fine but we would appreciate being informed if it is picked up by another publication.

 Submissions are limited per person to the following: 1 x short story (under 2000 words) and 1 x flash fiction (under 400 words – either an independent piece or for our prompt challenge).